 A beautiful cabin situated right on Devils Lake with gorgeous lake and mountain views.
 Only minutes from Lincoln City and its beaches.

-Recently remodeled but with a vintage modern flair, this cottage has spectacular coastal views from its large windows and spacious deck.
+This stunning three-level home has spectacular views over Roads End and the water from its large windows and spacious deck.
 Enjoy the best of the coast with easy access to the beach and miles of hiking trails.

 Oregon lover, adventure seeker, travel blogger, beer and wine drinker, dog person, master of the messy bun, and geography nerd.